FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/HowToHelp/gettingStartedAsHelper.md

 For a more serious collaboration you should install the desktop version: https://code.visualstudio.com/Download with the following plugins:

 ![image](https://user-images.githubusercontent.com/60719165/189349403-3b4d400b-2fe1-4ea1-a0ae-f0b164346bd5.png)

-we use Setting Sync to keep the team setting aligned, ask us for the cohordinates of the settings.
+we use the **Setting Sync** plugin to keep the team setting aligned, ask us for the coordinates of the settings.

 ## Modeler / Digital Engineer
 You are an architect or a very experienced developer with deep understanding of Object Oriented thinking, patterns and Models.

-#### Get the Digital Enviroment
+#### Get the Digital Environment
-we use Sparx Eterprise Architect as
+we use Sparx Enterprise Architect as modeling tool.